-We respectfully request an in-person meeting or conference call to discuss the issues involved if the Secretary is not inclined to approve the Plan's application.
+We respectfully request a conference call or other form of meeting to discuss the issues involved if the Secretary is not inclined to approve the Plan's application.

 The Trustees very much appreciate the Treasury's willingness to review this important matter and application for the Plan.
-Should you have any questions or require any additional information, please contact the Plan's trust counsel, Joseph L. Reinhart, at (503) 530-8384 or the Plan actuary, Paul L. Graf, (503) 445-4659. at (206) 445-1852.
+Should you have any questions or require any additional information, please contact the Plan's trust counsel, Joseph L. Reinhart, at (503) 530-8384 or the Plan actuary, Paul L. Graf, at (206) 445-1852.